© 2023 Elisabeth Murdoch College

 Physical Education units 3 & 4

-Students investigate the contribution of energy systems to performance in physical activity.
+Students investigate the relative contribution and interplay of the three energy systems to performance in physical activity, sport and exercise.
 In particular, they investigate the characteristics of each system and the interplay of the systems during physical activity.
-Students explore the multi-factorial causes of fatigue and consider different strategies used to delay and manage fatigue and to promote recovery.
+Students explore the causes of fatigue and consider different strategies used to postpone fatigue and promote recovery.